cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 ###### Pseudo-Code

 The ICS-04 provides an example pseudo-code that enforce the above described conditions so that the following sequence of steps SHOULD occur for a packet to be received from module *1* on machine *A* to module *2* on machine *B*.

+>**Note:** We pass the address of the `relayer` that signed and submitted the packet to enable a module to optionally provide some rewards.
+This provides a foundation for fee payment, but can be used for other techniques as well (like calculating a leaderboard).

 ```typescript
 function recvPacket(
   packet: OpaquePacket,